-We have already secured over £90k of feasibility and development funding from Homes England and MyLocality for the planning stages.
+We have already secured £160k of feasibility and development funding from Homes England, MyLocality, South Hams Community Led Development and the Rural Community Energy Fund for the planning stages.

 This type of innovative development will have a higher capital cost than an equivalent development from a typical commercial house builder, as it includes energy, storage and transport assets.
 However, it will have much lower operational expenditure, in terms of energy requirements, repair and renewals, due to the initial build quality and the onsite energy generation and storage.